 - Read this article about how art museum visits during childhood inspired modern-day artists to fall in love with art!

-- Read this article about an unexpectedly positive result from arts-focused field trips “The surprising result is that students who received multiple field trips experienced significantly greater gains on their standardized test scores after the first year than did the control students.”
+- Read this article about an unexpectedly positive result from arts-focused field trips “The surprising result is that students who received multiple field trips experienced significantly greater gains in standardized test scores after the first year than the control students.”

-Teacher requests school administrator's approval and follows school's field trip procedures.
-Then makes a field trip reservation with art venue, obtains student and adult admission rates, and requests a written confirmation from the venue (see currently approved art venues below):
+The teacher requests their school administrator's approval and follows the school's field trip procedures.
+Then make a field trip reservation with an art museum or art center, obtain student and adult admission rates, and request a written confirmation from the venue (see currently district-approved art museum and art centers below):

 District School Bus

-- Teacher requests their school's Bookkeeper to schedule bus transportation.
-IMPORTANT: Pick up and return times must be between 10:15 am and 1:00 pm (no exceptions).
+- The teacher requests their school's bookkeeper to schedule bus transportation.
+IMPORTANT: Pick-up and return times must be between 10:15 am and 1:00 pm (no exceptions).

-- If a district bus is unavailable, the teacher or bookkeeper may contact approved vendors found on Authorized Commercial Carrier Services List to obtain a written quote/acceptance letter from the carrier.
+- If a district bus is unavailable, the teacher or bookkeeper may contact approved vendors found on the Authorized Commercial Carrier Services List to obtain a written quote/acceptance letter.

-- Teacher must complete Request for Quote Commercial Carrier form (see link to below) and submit form to school's Bookkeeper.
+- The teacher must complete the Request for Quote Commercial Carrier form (see link below) and submit the form to the school's Bookkeeper.

-Teacher completes the Visual Arts Field Trip Funding Request Form 2-2102 (incomplete forms may delay the process or be denied).
-After the school principal signs this form indicating approval, the teacher must scan/photograph: 1. the Funding Request form, 2. the carrier bus acceptance letter (if applicable), and the art venue confirmation letter, and sends the files together in one email to: Francine Giannotti <firstname.lastname@example.org>, Visual Arts Secretary/Bookkeeper, OR print and pony all of the forms together in one mail envelope to the Visual Arts Office at the Administration Building.
+The teacher must fully complete the Visual Arts Field Trip Funding Request Form 2-2102 (incomplete forms may delay the process or be denied).
+After the school principal signs this form indicating approval, the teacher must scan/photograph: 1. the Funding Request form, 2. the carrier bus acceptance letter (if applicable), and 3. the art museum/center reservation confirmation letter, and send all of the files together in one email to: Francine Giannotti <firstname.lastname@example.org>, Visual Arts Secretary/Bookkeeper, OR print and pony all of the forms together in one mail envelope to the Visual Arts Office at the PCS Administration Building.

 The Visual Arts Department will review the three required files (see above) within 5-7 business days and, upon approval, email a memo to both the teacher and their school's Bookkeeper with funding cost strip information for paying the admission (if there is an admission fee) and/or commercial carrier fees.

-- Teacher will coordinate with school's Bookkeeper to arrange admissions payment via P-Card or PCS Purchase Order using the provided cost strip at the time of the actual visit to the venue.
+- The teacher must coordinate with their school's bookkeeper to arrange admissions payment via P-Card or PCS Purchase Order using the provided cost strip at the time of the actual visit to the venue.

-- Teacher must notify school's Bookkeeper, the art venue, commercial carrier, and the Visual Arts Office of a cancellation ASAP.
+- The teacher must notify their school's Secretary/Bookkeeper, the art venue, the commercial carrier, and the Visual Arts Office of a cancellation ASAP.